 Quick Tour of the Heads

 Each head in the 1983 R100RS has a 40 mm exhaust valve and a 44 mm intake valve.
-The intake valve is larger because the velocity of the air-fuel mixture coming into the cylinder is lower than the velocity of the burned exhaust gases, so the cross-sectional area of the intake port has to be larger to flow the same volume of gas that is exhausted.
+For this reason, these heads are often referred to as “big valve” heads.
+The intake valve is larger because the velocity of the air-fuel mixture coming into the cylinder is lower than the velocity of the burned exhaust gases leaving the cylinder, so the cross-sectional area of the intake valve and its intake port has to be larger to flow the same volume of gas into the cylinder that is exhausted.

-These heads are used with BMW’s Pulse-air system.
-This was designed to circulate fuel vapors from the crankcase to the exhaust valve port so they would be burned.
+These 1983 heads are used with BMW’s Pulse-air system.
+This was designed to circulate fuel vapors from the crankcase back to the exhaust valve port so they would be burned.
 This helped BMW meet EPA hydrocarbon emission requirements.
+But, it also increased valve and valve seat temperature accelerating exhaust valve failure as discussed above.

-I “updated” this system to help reduce exhaust gas temperatures.
+I “updated” this system to reduce exhaust gas temperatures when I first got this bike.
 You can read about how I did that here.

-I marked each head with the side it was on so I would not get the valve train components confused as to which side they came from.
+As I removed the heads, I marked each head with the side it was on so I would not get the valve train components confused as to which side they came from.
 Note each head is “sided” as shown by the different casting numbers for the left and right head.
+Note also on the left head, toward the left side of the fin is an “L10” marking and on the right head toward the right side of the fin is an “R10” marking.
+These indicate which head is the left and which is the right.
+It’s second nature to me to mark things and not rely on manufacturer marks to ensure I don’t mix things up. 🙂

-I made a short video of the procedure and some of the inspections.
+I made a short video of the procedure in this write-up and show some of the inspections I made of the condition of the valve train.

 Visual Inspection Of Valve Height

 The valves ought to be proud of the seat unless valve recession has advanced.
 So a quick visual inspection can show if this problem is in it’s advanced stage.
-In particular, the exhaust valve face edges are visible and proud, so that’s a positive sign.
+In particular, the exhaust valve face edges be visible and proud of the seat.
+Mine are, so that’s a positive sign.

 Test Valve Sealing Ability